 First and foremost, we are opening this summer and planning on running an EXTRAORDINARY 2021 summer season.
-As things are rapidly changing with the current health situation, we are working on our updating COVID-19 Health and Safety Protocols.
-They will be available shortly, please stay tuned.
+As things are rapidly changing with the current health situation, we are working on updating our COVID-19 Health and Safety Protocols.
+You can read our most current COVID Care plans here.

 Mah-Kee-Nac’s health care staff consists of four nurses and a physician that cover our health center 24/7.
 Local physicians also attend to campers who need to see a specialist.
 These doctors are affiliated with the Berkshire Medical Center, 15 minutes from camp.
 Two local Urgent Care Centers are within a 10-minute drive of camp as well.